anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ### Overview

-Throughout this design the term **memberwise initialization parameter** is used to refer to initializer parameters synthesized by the compiler as part of memberwise initialization synthesis.
+Throughout this design the term **memberwise initialization parameter** is used to refer to initializer parameters synthesized by the compiler as part of **memberwise initialization synthesis**.

 ### Algorithm